ArtifactDB/gobbler/README.md

 ### Deleting content (admin)

 Administrators have the ability to delete files from the registry.
-This violates **gypsum**'s immutability contract and should be done sparingly.
+This violates the Gobbler's immutability contract and should be done sparingly.
-In particular, administrators must ensure that no other project links to the to-be-deleted files, otherwise those links will be invalidated.
+In particular, administrators must ensure that no other project links to the to-be-deleted files, otherwise those links will be invalidated - see the ["Rerouting symlinks"](#rerouting-symlinks-admin) section for details.
-This check involves going through all the manifest files and is currently a manual process.

 To delete a project, create a file with the `request-delete_project-` prefix.
 This file should be JSON-formatted with the following properties: